 The University of New Hampshire Foundation, Inc. (Foundation) was formed on September 22, 1989 as an independent corporation, the principal purpose of which is to assist the University of New Hampshire (UNH) in obtaining additional resources for the enhancement of UNH programs and facilities.
 UNH is an institution of higher education and the flagship campus of the University System of New Hampshire (USNH).
 Operationally, the Foundation functions within UNH's Advancement division (Advancement).
+The Foundation is overseen by the Board of Directors (Board).

-The following discussion and analysis of the financial condition and results of operations of the Foundation for the fiscal year ended June 30, 2019 is provided as prescribed by the Governmental Accounting Standards Board (GASB).
-This discussion includes an overview of the Foundation's financial activities, describes the changes in financial position, and assists the reader in understanding and comparing the results of the current year's operations to those for the years ended June 30, 2018 and 2017.
+The following discussion and analysis of the financial condition and results of operations of the Foundation for the fiscal year ended June 30, 2020 is provided as prescribed by the Governmental Accounting Standards Board (GASB).
+This discussion includes an overview of the Foundation's financial activities, describes the changes in financial position, and assists the reader in understanding and comparing the results of the current year's operations to those for the years ended June 30, 2019 and 2018.
 As this discussion includes summarized information, it should be read in conjunction with the accompanying financial statements and related note disclosures.
 The financial statements, related notes, and this discussion have been prepared by and are the responsibility of management.
 References to years should be interpreted to mean fiscal year beginning July 1 and ending June 30, unless otherwise noted.
 All dollar values noted throughout this discussion, the financial statements, and related notes are in thousands of US dollars.

-Financial Highlights
+2020 Financial Highlights